THU-KEG/OpenSAE/README.md

 The Docker image is built on top of the `nvcr.io/nvidia/pytorch:24.02-py3` image.
 We inject a miniconda environment with the required dependencies into the image.

+## Native SAE in OpenSAE

+We release OpenSAE, a large-scale pre-trained SAE for LLaMA-3.1-8B.

 ## How to Use

 ### 1. Load the SAE